ricardomm7/leaflink/docs/sprintC/us024/01.requirements-engineering/Readme.md

 **From the specifications document:**

 > The Agenda is made up of entries that relate to a task (which was previously in the To-Do List), the team that will
-> carry out the task, the vehicles/equipment assigned to the task, expected duration, and the status (Planned, Postponed, Canceled, Done).
+> carry out the task, the vehicles/equipment assigned to the task, expected duration, and the progressStatus (Planned, Postponed, Canceled, Done).

 **From the client clarifications:**